MoneySavingExpert.com homepage

 What is a refurbished mobile phone?

 Refurbished phones are usually just those that were sent back by customers who changed their minds, or because they had a minor fault – they'll have been checked and, if necessary, restored to full working order.
-They won't generally come with the original packaging and may not include all the accessories, such as chargers or headphones, but usually come with a one-year warranty (but do check).
+They won't generally come with the original packaging and may not include all the accessories that a new phone would, such as chargers or headphones, but usually come with a one-year warranty (but do check).

 Refurbished phones are typically given a 'grade' by retailers.
 Trading Standards has told us these grades aren't set independently, so quality can and will vary, but typically they are defined as follows:

 • Grade A (sometimes called 'Pristine' or 'Like New') – these are usually customer returns or phones that have been sent back due to minor defects that are fixed.
-As close to a new phone that you can get.
+As close to a new phone that you can get if you want that peace of mind.

 • Grade B (sometimes called 'Very Good') – the phone has 'light' signs of use which might mean some small cosmetic imperfection(s), be it on the screen or the body of the phone itself.
 It'll usually look and feel almost new.